PREreview/champions-handbook/about-PREreview.md

  - You can also follow us on social media on [LinkedIn](https://www.linkedin.com/company/prereview), [Mastodon](https://mas.to/@prereview), and [BlueSky](https://bsky.app/profile/prereview.bsky.social), and subscribe to our [YouTube channel](https://youtube.com/@prereview7336?si=9UNLkwwYjz7KLlA5).

 ## Shared Resources - More coming soon!
-ASK
 Please feel free to contribute to this list with links to other resources you think would be useful to your fellow Champions.
+You can send them to **champions@prereview.org** and we'll add them in this section.

 Peer Review: